Pre/Post Conference Workshops

 Time: 1:00 p.m.- 5:00 p.m.

-Description: Public health educators have the power to elevate not only their profession but the health of their local communities.
+Public health educators have the power to elevate not only their profession but the health of their local communities.
 In this skill-building session, participants learn how a public health educator can mobilize local communities to advocate for Health in All Policies (HiAP) and build capacity for collaboration across communities and the public and private sectors.
-In this advanced-level training, public health educators learn the difference between advocacy, lobbying, and public health education.
+Includes advanced-level training to learn the difference between advocacy, lobbying, and public health education.
 Skill-building activities provide practice in framing messages and developing pre- and post-adoption campaigns and evaluating the impact of the policies.
 Given the tools, public health educators advocates can ignite the power of the health education profession and bring health equity to local communities.

 - Define the policy, lobbying, and Health in All Policies (HiAP)